Can I waive the Health and Wellness Fee?

-The Health Services fee is MANDATORY for all full time students.
+The Health and Wellness Fee is a MANDATORY fee for full-time undergraduate students and students in the College of Law registered for 12 or more credit hours.
+The fee is also mandatory for graduate students registered for 9 or more credits.
 IT IS NOT INSURANCE.
-The only students who can waive the health fee are those who are enrolled in a special program that takes them away from the campus for the entire semester, i.e. studying abroad, student teaching, an internship, etc. If you are on campus and enrolled full time you must pay the fee.
+The only students who can waive the health and wellness fee are those who are enrolled in a special program that takes them away from the campus for the entire semester, i.e. studying abroad, student teaching, an internship, etc. If you are on campus and enrolled full time you must pay the fee.
 Also, medical coverage through a health insurance plan is not a criterion for exemption.
 Students are encouraged to have health insurance to cover health care costs for emergency room visits, hospitalization and/or specialty services.
-The health fee covers more than just illness care.
-A packet containing the health fee policy and a brochure explaining all of our services is available.
-Call 315-443-9005 or email Palma Cassano at email@example.com
+The health and wellness fee covers more than just illness care.

 What time do you close?